withastro/astro/.changeset/shaggy-moons-peel.md

 "astro": minor
 ---

-Add experimental support for the actions API.
-Actions let you define type-safe endpoints you can query from client components with progressive enhancement built-in.
+Adds experimental support for the Actions API.
+Actions let you define type-safe endpoints you can query from client components with progressive enhancement built in.